arun-232005/19CS302_Module_5/Ex no_24.md

 # EX 24 Create a structure program to read(empno,dept and basic pay) and store the data of 3 employees and calculate their Gross Salary(da =10% and HRA=30% from BP).
-## DATE:
-## AIM:
-To Create a structure program to read(empno,dept and basic pay) and store the data of 3 employees and calculate their Gross Salary(da =10% and HRA=30% from BP).

-## Algorithm
-1.
-2. # EX 24 Create a structure program to read(empno,dept and basic pay) and store the data of 3 employees and calculate their Gross Salary(da =10% and HRA=30% from BP).
 ## DATE:07-05-2025
 ## AIM:
 To Create a structure program to read(empno,dept and basic pay) and store the data of 3 employees and calculate their Gross Salary(da =10% and HRA=30% from BP).